 However, a print or digital ad in a newspaper or magazine has recurring costs, meaning there’s an ongoing fee to keep your advertisement showing.
 Most small business online marketing will fall into this category, as well.

 For those just starting out, we recommend starting with the fixed marketing costs first.
 This means, signage, business cards, website, etc. underway.
-Most of these will insure those looking for whatever it is you do can find your business.
+Most of these will ensure those looking for whatever it is you do can find your business.
 Next, and as your budget will allow, will be to focus on expanding your efforts to increase customer traffic via other marketing methods.

 Let’s look at putting together a strong creative and message.